jitendra3109/EngineeringBlogs/CONTRIBUTING.md

 6. Finally, go to the web page of your fork of the `EnineeringBlog` repo and click 'Pull Request' to send your changes for review.

+7.At least little bit explain about PR in discription block. for e.g. add links

 ### GitHub Pull Requests Docs

 If you are not familiar with pull requests, review the [pull request docs](https://help.github.com/articles/using-pull-requests/).